JavierOse/SQL_Project_Data_Job_Analysis/README.md

 As a culminating task, the course presented this project, allowing me to showcase the work I accomplished and the skills I honed.
 If you're interested in following the same course, you can find it [SQL Course](https://lukebarousse.com/sql).

 ### Here are the questions I answered through my SQL Queries:
-1. What are the top-paying data analyst job?
+1. What are the top-paying data analyst jobs?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analysts?
 4. Which skills are associated with higher salaries?